One of the benefits of a blended learning platform is preventing the “the Lone-Learner syndrome”

 Banathy, B. (1968).
 Instructional Systems.
 Palo Alto, California: Fearon Publishers.

-Clark, Richard (2001).
+Clark, R. (2001).
 Learning from Media: Arguments, Analysis, and Evidence.
 Greenwich, Connecticut: Information Age Publishing.